kahnaisehC/csvDataProcesor/README.md

 ### HOW TO USE
 The dataset goes in the assets directory
-The datasets that are in the testSets are necessary for the tests.py to run correctlyA
+The datasets that are in the testSets are necessary for the tests.py to run correctly

+### Respuestas a las consignas
+Las respuestas a las consignas van a estar guardadas en la carpeta output